Untitled image - 2026-02-14T195217.927

 What is Photoaging?
 Understanding Sun Damage Beyond the Surface

-The term “photoaging” simply describes the changes in your skin caused by prolonged exposure to the sun’s radiation – primarily its ultraviolet (UV) rays, but also other forms of light [Scharffetter-Kochanek K, et al., 2000].
+The term “photoaging” simply describes the changes in your skin caused by prolonged exposure to the sun’s radiation; primarily its ultraviolet (UV) rays, but also other forms of light [Scharffetter-Kochanek K, et al., 2000].
 Think of it as skin aging accelerated by light.
-It’s distinct from chronological aging (the natural passage of time) and accounts for a surprisingly large part of what we typically see as “signs of aging.”
+It’s distinct from chronological aging (the natural inevitable process of skin deterioration due to age and genetics) and accounts for a surprisingly large part of what we typically see as “signs of aging.”

 Curious how enzymes like MMPs contribute to collagen breakdown and photoaging?
 Jump to that section.